AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/remove-filters-views-groupings.md

 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 , view,
 </MadCap:conditionalText>
---> or grouping using the beta builder</h2>
+--> or grouping using the beta builder</h2> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Drafted "view" because it will not be there for a bit) </p>
+-->
 <p>You cannot remove a filter or grouping using the beta builder interface.
 You can only delete them in a list of projects, tasks, or issues.&nbsp;The beta builder is not available for any other object lists or for views.</p>
 <p>For more information, see <a href="../../../reports-and-dashboards/reports/reporting-elements/delete-filters.md" class="MCXref xref">Delete filters</a>.</p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:&nbsp;I drafted this DIV because I am not sure if we should refer to these steps as "removing a filter".
+This is very clearly a deletion and the name of the UI element is "Delete".
+I would keep this section, but just point it to the "Delete" file (right now, we only have "delete-filters.htm" but it could become "delete-filters-views-groupings.htm"?!)</p>
+--> <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <p>You can remove a filter or a grouping for lists of projects, tasks, or issues using the beta builder interface.
-The beta builder interface is not available for any other objects or for views.</p>
+The beta builder interface is not available for any other objects or for views. </p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: this list of objects above will change over time.
+Update!)</p>
+-->
 <ol>
 <li value="1"> <p>Go to a list of projects, tasks, or issues.</p> </li>
 <li value="2"> <p>Click the <strong>Filter</strong><!--